 In November of 2015, The World Health Organization released a report investigating how likely red meat and processed meats are to cause cancer.
 The Internet promptly exploded with headlines proclaiming ‘How your steak is giving you cancer’ and ‘Bacon is as bad for you as smoking’.
 Taking a step back from the attention-grabbing headlines, the […]

-Don’t believe the headline – broccoli is one of the healthiest foods you can eat.
-But as a case-study into how we can become needlessly fearful of eating many foods, I will show how by selectively citing some scientific research and blowing it all out of context, you can build a case for any food […]
+As a case-study into how we can become needlessly fearful of eating many foods, I will show how by selectively citing some scientific research and blowing it all out of context, you can build a case for any food being ‘toxic’

 There is much we know about how diet and lifestyle can influence the risk of a woman developing cancer.
 Now a new study has found that adopting many of the broad cancer prevention guidelines can cut a woman’s breast cancer risk by a third.
 In what equated to the most important report ever published on dietary […]